pine64/website/content/blog/november_2024.md

 The second device we will be announcing this update is a collaboration between PineStore and hardware manufacturer Yuzuki, the Avaota-A1.

-The device includes an Allwinner A527 SOC with 8 cores @ 1.8Ghz, a Mali-G57-MC1 GPU that supports the open source Panfrost driver, supports a 4K 60Hz display via HDMI as well as a 2.5K 60Hz display via DisplayPort, 802.11 B/G/N/AX WiFi (Wifi 6) and BlueTooth 5.4 connectivity.
+The device includes an Allwinner A527 SOC with 4 cores @ 1.8Ghz and 4 cores @ 1.42Ghz, a Mali-G57-MC1 GPU that supports the open source Panfrost driver, supports a 4K 60Hz display via HDMI as well as a 2.5K 60Hz display via DisplayPort, 802.11 B/G/N/AX WiFi (Wifi 6) and BlueTooth 5.4 connectivity.

 You can purchase it in a 4GB of memory and 32GB of storage configuration or a 2GB of memory and 16GB of storage configuration.